Khrapal-Max/CraftDesing/README.md

 - CSS: base styles as main theme.
 - Image: for image.
 Best practics - type image: AVIF(no apple) WeBP (no old apple).
 - Js: scrips.
 Script for moving between pages.
-  * If pages as static: added components on all pages.
+  * If pages as static: add components on all pages.